Azure/lza-oracle/docs/wiki/TEST.md

 <img src="../media/test.jpg" />

-Congatulations.
+Congatulations!!!
 Now, you have a functional Oracle DB running on the Azure VM.